vector-js/vector/website/content/tutorials/getting-started/index.md

 </html>
 {{< /highlight >}}

-The script file imports the Interactive class from the website, constructs an interactive within the HTML element with the id "my-interactive", and then constructs a control point which can be dragged around.
-It also prints out the control and interactive to the console to play around with.
+The script file imports the Interactive class from the website, constructs an interactive within the HTML element with the id "my-interactive", and then creates a control point which can be dragged around.
+It also prints out the control and interactive objects to the console to play around with.

 <div class="filename">script.js</div>